Welcome To The Blue Hell

 Aside for young people: A “mailing list” was one way that masses of people communicated over the Internet (AKA the “Information Superhighway”) before widespread Web use.
 Most of these people had .edu addresses or else they had addresses like compuserve.com, prodigy.net or, yes, aol.com.
 With such a high percentage of educational/early adopter users, the lack of spambots, and a general feeling of camaraderie among persecuted US Soccer fans, the level of discourse on that list, and on many sports lists like it, was exceptionally high.

 We worked with the team to allow a standing area behind one goal, in an area that was not previously planned to be open.
-Over the course of the next few seasons, other groups popped up in the general vicinity, including a Brazilian samba band and several of those who later became the current KC Soccer Misfits; I have Matt Jordan in mind particularly, and the (sadly) late Mary Todd.
+Over the course of the next few seasons, other groups popped up in the general vicinity, including a Brazilian samba band and several of those who later became the current KC Soccer Misfits.
+I have Matt Jordan in mind particularly, and the (sadly) late Mary Todd.

 We’re fortunate in dozens of ways that things with the sale turned out the way they did, but one of the best by-products of it was that Jeff Szajnuk and, by extension, his (at some point around then) roommate Sean Dane got activated by this noble quest.

 After the successful purchase of the team by the group known as OnGoal, The Cauldron became its own section of the stadium for the final season at Arrowhead.
-This was another of the events that helped bring growth; for the first time, people without any connections could ask for those specific seats at the box office or online, and have some idea of where they were headed.
+This was another of the events that helped bring growth.
+For the first time, people without any connections could ask for those specific seats at the box office or online, and have some idea of where they were headed.

 What you see today, including the basic organization of The Cauldron, is the product of several years of trial and error, with an underlying focus of enabling people to do their thing rather than doing it for them.
 The team itself works with The Cauldron on a macro level on big-ticket items, and on messaging.

-At the two recent banner-painting events in the loading dock at Sporting Park, I had a really hard time holding back tears when I saw all the hands there helping out, whether they were working on their own group’s banner or one of the big group banners for the parade.
+At the two banner-painting events in the loading dock at Sporting Park, I had a really hard time holding back tears when I saw all the hands there helping out, whether they were working on their own group’s banner or one of the big group banners for the parade.

 The purpose of laying out some of this history is to give those who are new to the supporters’ culture just a bit of the background, so you don’t mind too much when the old-timers grumble about this or that.
 It took (and takes) lots of volunteer work-hours to make the extraordinary atmosphere at games happen.
 If you’re new to it, don’t be afraid to pitch in when the call goes out for volunteers, even if you’ve never been to any of these events before.
 Someone will be there with a beer and a smile, ready to welcome a new face, and certainly happy to have the help.

-Have fun, and keep the stadium rocking.
+Have fun, and keep the stadium rocking!

 How To Be Involved